 Be culturally savvy.
 Before I started with the SpiderOak team, I had never worked with such a diverse group.
 If you work with folks outside the country, take some time to learn about their cultural nuances and practices.
 Be aware of their holidays and work routines and be careful not to unintentionally insult or offend them.
 Everyone must have respect for each other in order for the global workforce to succeed.

-- Start in a smart way.
+Start in a smart way.
 You may feel frazzled if you have a lot of deadlines looming.
-Realize that you have to spend some time before you start to get organized and plan your day.
+Realise that you have to spend some time before you start to get organised and plan your day.
 Start small and with simple tasks before you move to your bigger jobs for the day.
-For many, people procrastinate when they don’t like a task so make sure you ‘get in the mood’ with things you enjoy.
+Many people procrastinate when they don’t like a task so make sure you ‘get in the mood’ with things you enjoy.

 Provide support for your team members.
 Virtual workers will have concerns from time to time that you need to address promptly to keep productivity high.
 For example, we would like to make sure our Customer Relations team is up to speed on our mobile platform; as such, they are getting smart phones to help provide our mobile customers better support.
 If your associates need anything to get their work done, go ahead and support them by getting them what they need.
 I’ve quickly discovered that if you’re willing to work to accommodate, they will be more likely to return the favor.

 Route tasks effectively.
 When I was first hired, I had no clue what any of our team did!
 A thorough knowledge of your virtual workers’ skill sets will help you route work properly.
 After all, everyone has different specialties so make sure that you delegate appropriate work to each person.
 This will help everyone be more productive and you will get the results you need.
 You can actually see what we all do here.